 London School of Economics

 University of Toronto

 Ambedkar is considered a Bodhisattva or Spiritual hero because he patterned his Mission on the Mahayana school of Buddhism.
 Instead of wearing a monk's robe and meditating in a monastery (Hinayana/Theravada ideal), he wore flashy suits and worked for the empowerment of Dalits and Women (the Mahayana ideal).
-Unfortunately, Ambedkar did not have enough time to grow in his practice of Buddhism for he passed away soon after his conversion -- but he planted the seeds of a Buddhist revival and declared "that his followers should sacrifice everything to promote Buddhism as a means of emancipating Dalits from the Hindu caste system".
-Ambedkar was unequivocal that It is IMPOSSIBLE to separate Ambedkarism from Buddhism.
+Unfortunately, Ambedkar did not have enough time to grow in his practice of Buddhism for he passed away soon after his conversion -- but he planted the seeds of a Buddhist revival and declared "that his followers should sacrifice everything to promote Buddhism as a means of ending the caste system at its very roots."